IMOitself/text/readme.md

 <details>
 <summary>note:</summary>

-idk if it works on vanilla AIDE, so if it doesnt, just wake me:D [open](https://github.com/IMOitself/text/issues/new/choose)
+it works as AIDE project, so if it doesnt, just wake me:D [open](https://github.com/IMOitself/text/issues/new/choose)

 </details>